-The requirements concerning the Internal Control System are defined in the Group Directives on Internal Control and Risk Management System (see B1.1) and the Group Internal Control Policy.
-The Group Internal Control Policy was adopted by LFL and approved by the BoD.
+The requirements concerning the Internal Control System are defined in the Group Directives on Internal Control and Risk Management System (see B1.1).
+The Group Directives on Internal Control and Risk Management System was adopted by LFL and approved by the BoD.

-The Internal Control System (ICS) of the legal insurance entities of Generali Group Switzerland including LFL is based on the COSO4 framework and consists of:
+The Internal Control System (ICS) of the legal insurance entities of GS including LFL is based on the COSO4 framework and consists of:

 - Process Components:

 - o Entity-wide processes

 - o Business processes

 - Control Components:

 - o Entity Level Controls

 - o IT General Controls (ITGC)

-- o IT Application Controls (ITAC)
+- IT Application Controls (ITAC)

 - Manual Controls

-- Operational Risk Components as listed in section C.5.1., including also:
+- Operational Risk Components as listed in section C.5.1, including also:

 - Financial Reporting Risk (FRR)

 - o IT Risks

 - Compliance Risks

-- Reporting: To the BoD / Audit and Risk Committee
+- Reporting: To the BoD / Audit and Risk Committee (if committee is established, not relevant for LFL)

 - Documentation in Policies und Guideline

 - The documentation of business processes including key controls is risk-oriented and archived in a GRC-IT-Tool provided and maintained by GHO